AI Agent Integration

 # Session ends: Atomic switches back to "dev"

-GRAPH(shared, permanent) - The agent sees the union of both — full project context with isolated changes
+- The agent sees the full project context plus its own isolated changes

-When you're done, apply changes to the parent and delete the agent stack:
+When you're done, insert changes into the parent and delete the agent view:

-# Apply specific changes from the agent stack
+# Insert specific changes from the agent view

 |---|---|---|---|

-All three agents share the same Rust-side orchestrator.
-The only difference is how hooks are installed and how events are parsed — the AgentHook trait normalizes everything into common TurnEvent values before the orchestrator processes them.
+All integrations share the same Rust-side orchestrator.
+The only difference is how hooks are installed and how events are parsed — the adapter normalizes agent-specific events into common TurnEvent values before the orchestrator processes them.

 Key Concepts